SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 Keywords: Experiment with code while still protecting working code, make new features, committing (saving) to a new branch, committing (saving) to an existing branch, checking/reviewing someone else’s code, combining code.

 :::tip
 You **will** make mistakes.
-You will accidentally include stuff you didn’t mean to include or push to the wrong branch.
+You will accidentally include changes you didn’t mean to include or push to the wrong branch.
 The great thing is that you can’t break things permanently.
-That's what git prevents.
+That's what `git` prevents.
+Someone more experienced may need to lend a hand, but it's all there.
 You won’t believe it right now, but you’ll come to find it comforting over time.
 :::

 ### Making a new branch for a new goal or bug fix

-Make a new branch when you first start working on a feature/goal, like an income questions, or fixing a bug in old code.
+Make a new branch when you first start working on a feature/goal, like income questions, or fixing a bug in old code.

 A branch can be for just one commit.

 **Summary**
-1. Make at least one change.
+1. Make at least one change. <!-- **Example:** New comment added.  -->
-1. Folders > Packages > GitHub
+1. Tap Folders, then Packages, then the GitHub button at the bottom of the Packages page
 1. In the branches dropdown, select `New Branch`
 1. Give the branch a [snake_case](name_formats.md#snake-case) name.
 There are no other requirements.